-However, the excess nitrogen pollution has huge consequences on humans and the environment.
+However, excess nitrogen pollution has huge consequences on humans and the environment.

-It is 300 times more potent than CO2 as a greenhouse gas besides its negatives effects on air quality and the ozone layer.
+It is 300 times more potent than CO2 as a greenhouse gas besides its negative effects on air quality and the ozone layer.

 Let’s discuss all about Nitrogen Pollution.